"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: METHODS

 \textbf{Data Analysis.} We performed an inductive thematic analysis \cite{Braun2006UsingPsychology, braun2019reflecting} on the filtered corpus of 3,984 posts to examine how autistic users engage with ChatGPT.
 The first author familiarized themselves with the dataset before performing coding in Google Sheets.
-This yielded 239 initial codes of perceived affordances and 50 initial codes of perceived risks (see both codebooks in Appendix \ref{codebook}).
+During this initial coding phase, the researcher manually excluded posts discussing third-party experiences (e.g., ``my husband is autistic'').
+We coded data directly related to our research question on perceived affordances and risks, ensuring the final thematic structure reflected only first-person, self-identified accounts.
+This yielded 239 unique initial codes for perceived affordances and 50 ones for perceived risks (see both codebooks in Appendix \ref{codebook}).
 We coded data to capture both functional actions and user intent.
 For example, the statement, \textit{``I recognized part of the reason for my feelings was my Autistic drive for authenticity and justice,''} was coded as \textit{``Conflict with sense of justice.''} Following initial coding, the first author utilized Google Sheets to affinity diagram the codes, consolidating them into sub-themes and primary themes.
 All other co-authors met and discussed regularly with the first author to discuss the coding schemes, review quotations, and resolve disagreements.
 This single coder-led practice and team-based refinement align with thematic analysis practices in prior HCI work (e.g., \cite{jiang2021supporting, patel2019feel, gauthier2022will}).